-Joint DOD-State Department Approval Process
+Joint DOD-State Department Selection and Approval Process17

 Section 1206 programs are developed and selected under a "dual-key" process that culminates with the signature of both the Secretary of Defense and the Secretary of State.
 As modified by the FY2007 John Warner NDAA, Section 1206 authority permits the Secretary of Defense to provide Section 1206 support with the "concurrence" of the Secretary of State.
 According to DOD and State Department officials, that term has been interpreted to mean the Secretary of State's approval.
 Section 1206 also requires both secretaries to jointly formulate any program and coordinate in its implementation.
-Coordination for the first year programs in FY2006 was reported to be spotty, but since then DOD and the State Department agencies have developed an extensive joint review process that some officials view as the "gold standard" for interagency planning and cooperation.
+Coordination for the first year programs in FY2006 was reported to be spotty, 18 but since then DOD and the State Department agencies have developed an extensive joint review process.